 On the Social Contract

-Recommended Translation: On the Social Contract, with Geneva Manuscript and Political Economy; ed. by Roger D. Masters, trans by Judith R. Masters (New York and Boston: St. Martin's Press, 1978).
+Recommended Translation: Rousseau, Jean-Jacques.
+On the Social Contract, with Geneva Manuscript and Political Economy.
+Edited by Roger D. Masters and translated by Judith R. Masters.
+New York and Boston: St. Martin's Press, 1978.

 The democratic and revolutionary principles put forward in Rousseau’s Social Contract have made it one of the essential texts of political philosophy since its publication in 1762.
 With this work, Rousseau’s sought to determine how civil society could both ensure the… More